frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

 }
 ```

 For each .NET **nanoFramework** project add the *nanoFramework.Versioning* NuGet package.
 The package installs an MSBuild task that verifies after each build whether the project's assembly and its dependencies can be deployed to the intended device types.
+The task does not run if the project does not have to be built.
 The task gets its data from a `nano.devices.json` file in the project directory that lists the devices the project will be deployed on, either for testing, debugging or as part of the final product:
 ```json
 {
     "GlobalSettingsDirectoryPath": "relative path to <repository>\nanoFramework",